How To Clean The Inside Of A Burnt Tea Kettle

 Benefits of Using Lemon and Salt:

-2. Lemon and Salt Scrub: Lemon and salt is a natural cleaning method that is proven to be effective in cleaning a kettle plus safe to use on most kettle materials as well.
+2. Gentle cleaning action: Lemon and salt offer a gentle yet effective cleaning method that is safe to use on various kettle materials.

 Cleaning the Exterior